JoyISS1LVER/My-first-next-js-landing-page/README.md

 ## Getting Started

-I am just an beginner... trying a bit of everything. this is my first react next js website/project Yes it would not be possible to do it alone ... thus used to help of tutorial from JavaScriptMastery.
+I am just a beginner... trying a bit of everything. this is my first react next js website/project Yes it would not be possible to do it alone ... thus used to help of tutorial from JavaScriptMastery.